jjmontesl/cubesviewer-js/README.md

 * run `python manage.py runserver`
 * make sure you have [Cubes Server](http://databrewery.org/cubes.html) up and running
 * open `http://localhost:8000/` in your browser
-* in order to persists views, after you have a view configured, click `Panel -> Save` off the view menu
+* in order to persist views, after you have a view configured, click `Panel -> Save` off the view menu

 Requirements
 ------------